J.S. ABSHER

 4.

-am I suddenly guilty
+am I guilty of a sudden,

 if your silence cries to me, if your eyelid winks at me

-with hidden understanding?
+with tacit understanding?

 5.

-For this bare smile
+For this meager smile

-how can we find a face?
+how can a face be found?

 Better if a cheek agrees

-to put this make-up on.
+to put this makeup on.

 Lying is in the air,

-like this awning that long ago
+like this marquee that once

 we burned, completely grayed